Top 10 Best Tin Nibblers

 Cutting radius: inner edge 1-3/4"; outer edge 2"

-Apart from the selections we reviewed already, I would check out the EC300 by Ingersoll-Rand and the 30067A by Ridgerock Tools Inc..
-Both tool brands are known for their high quality Nibblers.
-Both of these two options are highly rated as well.
-The Ingersoll-Rand received a user rating of 4.2/5 when compared to 4.3/5 star rating given to the Ridgerock Tools Inc. 30067A.
+Besides the selections we reviewed above, I would evaluate the EC300 by Ingersoll-Rand and the Ridgerock Tools Inc. 30067A.
+Both tool brands are famous for their top quality Nibblers.
+Both these tools are rated highly as well.
+The EC300 boasts a score of 4.2/5 when contrasted against the 4.3/5 star rating given to the Ridgerock Tools Inc. 30067A.

-The EC300 by Ingersoll-Rand provides several truly choice features such as Cuts up to 18 gauge steel, aluminum, plastic or other metals.
-The Ridgerock Tools Inc. 30067A although, is tough to beat with Ideal for cutting ferrous and non ferrous sheet metals, rubber and plastics without deformation of edges and able to cut curves of a minimum of 1/2" radius and even Precision heat treated gearing and lightweight aluminum housing are designed to withstand continued use at max rated output.
+The EC300 by Ingersoll-Rand provides a few really premium features including Cuts up to 18 gauge steel, aluminum, plastic or other metals.
+The 30067A by Ridgerock Tools Inc. however, is tough to beat with Ideal for cutting ferrous and non ferrous sheet metals, rubber and plastics without deformation of edges and able to cut curves of a minimum of 1/2" radius and even Precision heat treated gearing and lightweight aluminum housing are designed to withstand continued use at max rated output.

-Either of these couple tools make an outstanding choice if you're shopping for Tin Nibblers
+Each of these couple tools make an exceptional choice for someone whose shopping for Tin Nibblers

 Ingersoll-Rand EC300 featured image